McStasMcXtrace/iFit-Web/README.md

 - # the password for the sender
 - my $email_passwd = "XXXX";

+##Virtual Machines
+The Cloud/virtual machine is specified in the file:
+- html/Cloud/Virtualmachines/index.html

+Add as many `<option value="blah">description</option>` lines as needed where the "blah" should correspond with a `blah.qcow2` file in the /var/www/html/ifit-web-services/upload area.

 #USAGE
 open a browser and connect to:
 -  http://localhost/ifit-web-services

 which can be accessed distantly when the server is on the net.

 #CREATE LIVE DVD ISO

-you can try the following tools, once the web server is running.
+You can try the following tools, once the web server is running.
 This way you can disseminate.
 But the easiest is to set-up your own system as above.

 ** https://sourceforge.net/projects/pinguy-os/files/ISO_Builder/